VladKarpushin/Colored_noise_generator/README.md

 In this tutorial you will learn:

--   how to generate colored noise
+-   how to generate a colored noise

 Theory
 ------